markcastle/simple-jwt/README.md

 # SimpleJwt

 A lightweight, secure, and extensible JWT (JSON Web Token) library for .NET applications, designed with performance and security as top priorities.
+Supports both regular .NET applications and Unity game development.

 ## Features